varnold16/nextflow_example/README.md

-# FOR DEMONSTRATION ONLY: subread workflow with nextflow
+# subread workflow with nextflow

+## FOR DEMONSTRATION ONLY

 author: vivienne arnold and ricarda erhart

 ## Instructions